erencice/logistic-regression/README.md

 ```
 logistic-regression/
 ├── main-en.ipynb         # Jupyter Notebook with the full analysis and implementation
+├── main-tr.ipynb         # Jupyter Notebook with the full analysis and implementation ( in Turkish )
 ├── README.md             # Project documentation
-├── Invistico_Airline.csv # Dataset used for the analysis
+├── Invistico_Airline.csv # Dataset used for the analysis and modelling
 ```

 ---